freqtrade/freqtrade/docs/installation.md

 ## Custom Installation

-We've included/collected install instructions for Ubuntu 16.04, MacOS, and Windows.
+We've included/collected install instructions for Ubuntu, MacOS, and Windows.
 These are guidelines and your success may vary with other distros.
 OS Specific steps are listed first, the [Common](#common) section below is necessary for all systems.

 !!!
 Note
     Python3.6 or higher and the corresponding pip are assumed to be available.

-=== "Ubuntu 16.04"
+=== "Ubuntu/Debian"
     #### Install necessary dependencies

     ```bash